 Internal reporting and indicators for monitoring implementation of the actions undertaken in the Group in the areas of human rights, safety, health and the environment is based:

 - for social indicators (including health), on a guide entitled the “Corporate Social Reporting Protocol and Methodology”;

 - for safety indicators, on a Group rule regarding HSE event and statistical reporting; a return on experience analysis process identifies, notably, events for which a formalized analysis report is required in order to draw lessons in terms of design and operation; and

 - for environmental indicators, on a Group reporting procedure, together with activity-specific instructions.

 Consolidated objectives are defined for each key indicator and reviewed annually.
-The business segments apply these indicators as appropriate to their area of responsibility, analyze the results and set out a plan.
+The business segments apply these indicators as appropriate to their area of responsibility, analyze the results and set out a plan of action.

 (11) In accordance with Article L.225-102-4 of the French Commercial Code, the report on the effective implementation of the Vigilance Plan is presented below.
 Since the identification of risks and the prevention of severe impacts on human rights, human health and safety and the environment overlap partially with certain risks covered in the non-financial performance statement (refer to chapter 5 [of the 2019 Universal Registration Document]), Total has chosen to report below on the implementation of its Vigilance Plan by incorporating certain aspects of its non-financial performance statement although the latter includes risks of varying degrees.